waste-of-kindergarten/xpython37-v0.1/python/Doc/library/os.rst

       The :const:`ST_RDONLY` and :const:`ST_NOSUID` constants were added.

    .. versionadded:: 3.3
-      Added support for specifying an open file descriptor for *path*.
+      Added support for specifying *path* as an open file descriptor.

    .. versionchanged:: 3.4
       The :const:`ST_NODEV`, :const:`ST_NOEXEC`, :const:`ST_SYNCHRONOUS`,